YKilian/OpenDev/python/LoginSystem/README.md

 ## Installations

-To use login.py you need to install mySQL.
+To use login.py you need to install python and mySQL.
 There is no need to create a database on your own.
 The system will create everything it needs as you start the program the first time.

 You also need to install following packages: